Can diabetes affect your mood?Monday, 24 February 2020

 It’s important to recognize symptoms of depression and seek help right away.
 Depression can make it difficult to manage diabetes.
 The highs and lows you experience with poorly managed diabetes can lead to greater changes in mood and worsening symptoms.

 If you are suffering from any of the symptoms of depression talk to your doctor or make an appointment with a mental health professional.

-Diabetes NSW & ACT also offers a Psychologist on Call service, that is free to members of our Community.
+Diabetes NSW & ACT also offers a Diabetes Counselling service, that is free to members of our Community.
 Call our Helpline on 1300 342 238 to find out more or to make an appointment

 Tips for coping